 The trial court granted the city’s motion for summary judgment, and the plaintiff property owners appealed.
 The Third Court of Appeals in Austin held, in a decision issued November 27, 2019, that section 25-2-950 (banning Type 2 rentals) is unconstitutional and void.

 That put an end to this issue, right?
-No—in fact, as of the date of this blog post, the case is still pending in the trial court and the City of Austin is refusing to issue any new Type 2 permits.
+No—in fact, as of October 1, 2022, the case is still pending in the trial court and the City of Austin is still refusing to issue any new Type 2 permits.

 After the Third Court of Appeals issued its decision in November 2019, the City of Austin appealed to the Third Court en banc and then to the Texas Supreme Court (Case No. 20-0470).
 Both appeals were denied, and the appellate court remanded to the trial court for further proceedings consistent with its November 2019 decision.

 The property owners’ motion for a final judgment was set for a hearing on November 10, 2021.
-As of January 4, 2022, no final judgment had been entered yet.
+However, as of October 1, 2022, no final judgment had been entered yet.

 Meanwhile, the City of Austin has taken the position that the Third Court of Appeals decision striking down the city’s ban on short-term rentals only applies to pre-existing short-term rentals.
 On its website, the city says the Third Court of Appeals decision “does not require the City to issue new Type 2 licenses in residential areas.”
 The city is renewing existing Type 2 licenses in residential and commercial areas but refusing to issue new Type 2 licenses in residential areas.